 That’s nice and all.
 But what does it mean?

 It’s important to know that the uterus does not atrophy.
 That means trans men are still at risk for endometrial and uterine cancers.
 We don’t have any long term information on whether trans men are at high, low, or average risk for those cancers.
-However trans men should definitely seek medical advice if they experience spotting, cramping, or unexplained weight loss.
+However trans men should definitely seek medical advice if they experience spotting, cramping, or unexplained weight loss, here’s a testosterone replacement doctor in Charlotte, NC.
 As always, they should follow up with a primary care provider, like a family medicine, internal medicine, or ob/gyn doctor.

 Want to read the study for yourself?
 The abstract is publicly available.